Integrating with Cocoapods

 Info.plist

-You must use lowercase for the ad network identifier string.
+DT recommends that you use lowercase text for the ad network identifier string.

 Step 4: Adding Delegates

-Depending on your integration, you must add delegate information to your iOS integration at this point.
+Delegates manage various events and interactions related to ads.
+Depending on your integration, add delegate information to your iOS integration.

-Different delegates are required.
-Have a look below and select the necessary delegates.
+Different delegates are required; select the following necessary delegates:

 - Global Ad Delegate Protocol